-One of our trainee project control managers, Oliver Proud, has been shortlisted for Apprentice of the Year Award at this year’s Project Controls Expo Awards – a celebration of the individuals, teams and companies who have made a remarkable contribution to the industry.
+One of our trainee project control managers, Oliver Proud, was shortlisted for Apprentice of the Year Award at the Project Controls Expo Awards 2021 – a celebration of the individuals, teams and companies who have made a remarkable contribution to the industry.

 Here, Ollie talks through his experience so far at Tetra Tech, and what he looks forward to most in project controls.